spettersson/splunk4patientprivacy/README.md

 Welcome to the Splunk Patient Privacy Content.

-This project will access to patient privacy content to help harness the power of the market-leading SIEM **Splunk Enterprise Security** to protect the confidentiality, integrity, and availability of patient data, and ensure policy compliance.
+This project will provide access to patient privacy content to help harness the power of the market-leading SIEM **Splunk Enterprise Security** to protect the confidentiality, integrity, and availability of patient data, and ensure policy compliance.

 ## 📌 What Type Of Content You Will Find Here